broomburgo/swift-extensions/README.md

 # swift-extensions

-Single file with essential Swift standard library extensions.
+Single file with some essential Swift standard library extensions.